Reduced overtreatment and improved quality of life in men with prostate cancer

 Within this project, quality of life in men with low-risk cancer is studied.
 In a sub-study, all men who were diagnosed with low-risk prostate cancer in 2008 were asked about participation in a study comparing men in active monitoring with men who received curative treatment, with regard to symptoms and quality of life.
-The study is part of research student Oskar Bergengren’s ongoing dissertation work.
+Results from this research are published in Oskar Bergengren’s doctoral thesis from 2021.

 Study of quality of life within the SPCG-17 trial

 Within SPCG-17, a quality of life study is conducted, in which the men who have given consent for participation completes a web-based quality-of-life questionnaire every two years during the follow-up in the trial.
 The questionnaire contains both study-specific questions and EPIC-26.
 Responsible for the study are Anna Bill-Axelson and Eva Johansson.